-Additional Partner Department of Agriculture 717-346-0426 sgligora@pa.gov
+Additional Partner Department of 2301 N Cameron St, Sara Gligora Agriculture Harrisburg, PA 17110 717-346-0426 sgligora@pa.gov

 The following required partners are not located in the SCWDB service region and therefore not represented in the local service system.
-Referrals to neighboring service providers are available upon request: Migrant and Seasonal Farmworker Program; YouthBuild Program; Employment and Training Activities carried out by the Department of Housing and Urban Development; Reintegration of Offenders Programs.
+Referrals to neighboring service providers are available upon request; YouthBuild Program.